 Similar keywords: organized

-Dynamic: Think of this as an updated version of "shows initiative"—dynamic employees take on responsibilities beyond their job description.
-They're confident, can think independently, and are comfortable acting as a leader in projects and teams.
-Show that you're a dynamic employee by emphasizing ways you've gone beyond your job description, and examples of leadership.
+Think of this as an updated version of "shows initiative"—dynamic employees take on responsibilities beyond their job description.
+They're confident, can think independently, and are comfortable acting as a leader on projects and in teams.

 Similar keywords: leadership role, self-starter, agent of change, shows initiative

-Be ready in the interview with examples of how you've managed multiple projects or responded to a last-minute change to impress interviewers.
+How to show you have the skills: To impress interviewers, be ready with examples of how you've managed multiple projects or responded to a last-minute change.

 Similar keywords: agile, deadline-oriented, able to multitask, works well under pressure